 Chesapeake Heartland Staff & Faculty Fellowship

 Staff & Faculty Fellowships are to be awarded to college staff and faculty who generate and/or engage Chesapeake Heartland materials while also collaborating with local community partners.
-Stay tuned for incoming information on the 2021 Chesapeake Heartland Staff & Faculty Fellowship.
+The applications for 2021 Chesapeake Heartland Staff & Faculty Fellowships are now closed.
+Check back in March 2022 for a new application.

 Chesapeake Heartland Community Curation Fellowship

 Community Curation Fellowships will allow smaller organizations, community groups, artists, teachers, and mentors to develop public humanities projects and programs in collaboration with Kent County community members, groups, and/or institutions.
-Stay tuned for incoming information on the 2021 Chesapeake Heartland Community Curation Fellowship.
+The applications for 2021 Chesapeake Heartland Community Curation Fellowships are now closed.
+Check back in March 2022 for a new application.

 Frederick Douglass Visiting Fellowships